adi225/WebSearchEngine/README.txt

 It is assumed that the input fed into the Evaluator is more than or equal to 10 lines.
 This is because some metrics, e.g, precision at 10, require such a minimum amount line of input.

 It is also assumed that all lines of input has the same query (only considering one query per call).

+Below are the beta parameters for the construction of the simple linear model,

+	betaCos = 1.0/0.8
+	betaQL = 1.0/9.0
+	betaPhrase = 1.0/300.0
+	betaNumviews = 1.0/20000.0